Mahad410/taotnpwaft/GROUP_GOALS.md

-Ok in the 25+ weeks since I started this group over on Facebook groups, I have been asked by a few to lay out a few goals for our group.
-How far we take this group will depend largely on what the member base follows.
+# Ok in the 25+ weeks since I started this group over on Facebook groups, I have been asked by a few to lay out a few goals for our group.
+How far we take this group will depend largely on what the member base follows

 1) 1k Subscribers to our group Youtube channel then to 2,500.